t>

 • Small round or oval exit holes in branches or trunks

-• Silk tents or nests in the canopy
+• Silk tents or webbing in the canopy

 How Diseases Affect Trees

-Tree diseases can affect all parts of a tree, from its roots to its trunk, branches, and leaves.
-Diseases are commonly caused by fungi, bacteria, and viruses.
+Tree diseases can impact every part of a tree, from its roots to its trunk, branches, and foliage.
+Most diseases are caused by fungi, bacteria, or viruses, and many spread through soil, water, air, or insect activity.

 • Leaf spots, blotches, or unusual discoloration

-• Cankers or sunken areas on branches or trunks
+• Cankers or sunken, dead areas on branches or trunks

-• Unusual growths such as galls or burls
+• Abnormal growths such as galls or burls

-Prevention is key when it comes to common tree diseases.
-Proper watering, mulching, pruning, and fertilization all boost a tree’s natural defenses.
-Treatment may involve fungicides, sanitation pruning (removal of infected wood), or improving soil conditions.
-In serious cases—such as advanced Dutch elm disease—it may be necessary to remove an infected tree to prevent the disease from spreading to nearby trees.
+Prevention is the most effective defense against tree diseases.
+Proper watering, mulching, pruning, and soil management strengthen natural resistance.
+When disease is present, treatment may include fungicides, sanitation pruning (removing infected tissue), or improving site conditions.
+In severe cases— such as advanced Dutch elm disease—removal of the affected tree may be necessary to prevent spread to nearby trees.

 Damage from Wildlife: A Major Concern for Tree Health

-Wildlife can also cause serious damage to trees.
-Deer, rabbits, and rodents may strip bark or browse young shoots.
-Squirrels and birds can damage buds, branches, or fruit.
-Insects that serve as food for wildlife may also harm the tree itself.
+Wildlife can cause significant physical damage to trees, especially in urban and suburban environments.
+Deer, rabbits, and rodents may strip bark or browse young shoots, while squirrels and birds can damage buds, branches, and developing fruit.
+In some cases, insects that attract wildlife may also contribute to tree decline.

-• Using tree guards or fencing around young trunks
+• Install tree guards or fencing around young or vulnerable trunks

-• Planting less palatable species on the perimeter
+• Plant less palatable species along property edges

-Effects of Lightning Strikes, Freeze Injuries, and Road Salt on Trees
+Effects of Lightning, Freeze Injury, and Road Salt on Trees

 Prevention and mitigation strategies include:

-• Installing a lightning protection system near high-value specimen trees
+• Installing lightning protection systems for high-value or specimen trees

-• Diverting salty runoff away from root zones and using alternative de-icers where possible
+• Redirecting salty runoff away from root zones and using alternative de-icing materials when possible

 Root Suffocation, Drought Stress, and Their Impacts on Tree Health

-Root suffocation and drought stress are two of the most serious—but often invisible—threats to tree health.
-Root suffocation occurs when soil becomes too compacted or waterlogged, leaving little oxygen available for roots.
-Without oxygen, roots cannot efficiently absorb water and nutrients, leading to slow decline.
+Root suffocation and drought stress are two of the most serious—yet often overlooked—threats to tree health.
+Root suffocation occurs when soil becomes compacted or waterlogged, reducing the oxygen available to roots.
+Without enough oxygen, roots cannot efficiently absorb water and nutrients, which can trigger a slow but steady decline in the tree’s overall vigor.

-Drought stress happens when a tree doesn’t receive enough water for an extended period.
-Symptoms include wilted or scorched leaves, early leaf drop, stunted growth, and dieback at the tips of branches.
-Chronic drought stress also makes trees more vulnerable to pests and disease.
+Drought stress develops when a tree goes too long without adequate moisture.
+Common symptoms include wilted or scorched leaves, premature leaf drop, reduced growth, and dieback at the ends of branches.
+Over time, prolonged drought weakens natural defenses and leaves trees more vulnerable to pests, disease, and additional environmental stress.

 Tree Lean: A Sign of Potential Damage